SUSI Undergraduate Awards

 See the FAQs for more information.

-The Deadline for receipt of soft and hard copy applications will be announced in early 2018.
+The Deadline for receipt of soft and hard copy applications is 5pm on Thursday 4th January 2018.

-*Shortlisted applicants must be available to attend interview during the second week of February in the Fulbright Offices in Dublin.
+*Shortlisted applicants must be available to attend interview during the third week of January in the Fulbright Offices in Dublin.
 Shortlisted candidates will be notified of the exact date shortly after application.

 A transcript is a full list of courses and final grades that comes as an official document from a school.
 For Summer Institute applications, undergraduate transcripts (college courses and grades for each year) will be required if applicants are currently in college; this information can be obtained from the College Registrar.
 If applicants are in sixth year and going into college, then the final four years of secondary school (courses, grades, and exam results) will be required; this information can be obtained from the school guidance counsellor.
 Please note that official transcripts (stamped and sealed) are not required unless you are successful.
 Therefore, photocopies or downloads are sufficient for the application.